Fellow Eligibility and Selection

-Twelve finalists will be selected from the endorsements submitted by Sea Grant by a selection panel made up of program partners including Sea Grant, the NOAA Office of Ocean and Coastal Resource Management, state Coastal Zone Management (CZM) programs, the Coastal States Organization, and current and former fellows.
-The selection panel will make its recommendation to the branch chief of Coastal Management Services at the NOAA Office for Coastal Management, who will make the final decision.
+Twelve finalists will be selected from the endorsements submitted by Sea Grant by a selection panel made up of program partners including Sea Grant, NOAA, state coastal zone management programs, the Coastal States Organization, and current and former fellows.

 Placement of Fellows

 A workshop to match states with fellows will take place in Charleston, South Carolina in late April/early May.
 Of the finalists selected, six will be placed with a host state.
 Each of the selected host states will send the fellow mentor to the placement workshop.
 The finalists will be brought to the workshop at the expense of the NOAA Office for Coastal Management.
 The workshop includes an orientation program, host state project proposal presentations, finalist presentations, finalist and host state interviews, and fellow matching.
 If a state does not find a suitable candidate during the workshop, it will be given the option to defer fellow placement for one year.
 States will only be allowed one deferment before they have to reapply.
 No contact between prospective hosts and finalists should be made before the placement workshop.